 3. Understanding the Meaning behind Colors

 Deciding which colors to use is about more than just choosing your favorite colors.
 Just like with shapes, there is a psychology to color design.
-Gaining an understanding of color association can elevate your logo design.
+Gaining an understanding of color association can elevate your design.

 There is a psychological thinking behind colors.
 Understanding the way they are perceived will create an effective logo.
 Certain colors will evoke certain emotions, use this information to your advantage.
 Plan your color choices in accordance to what you want customers to feel.
 Choose colors that will accommodate both your digital and printing needs.